Cleared Tissue LightSheet

 Stages, Chambers and Specimen Holders

-Up to 7 different samples, or a whole cleared animal, can be imaged with the multi-specimen holder.
+Up to 10 different samples, or a whole cleared animal, can be imaged with the multi-specimen holder.
 Samples are attached to magnetic pedestals that can be stored in index-matching media until they are ready to be imaged.

 Temperature Controlled Media

 Maintaining constant temperature over time is extremely important to data integrity in multi-hour acquisitions.
 Small changes in temperature will alter the refractive index of the immersion media, resulting in a shift in the beam above or below the plane of focus.
-The CTLS specimen chambers are heated and thermally stable to +/- 1ºC.
+The AxL CTLS specimen chambers are thermally stable to +/- 1ºC.

 Cleared Tissue Data Sets